saikrishna-prathapaneni/strayos-belt-speed/README.md

 --threshold: Multiplier for the interquartile range for outlier detection.<br>
 --window_size: Number of recent readings to consider for outlier detection.<br>
 --include_median_speed: Flag to include median value instead of outlier into the data.<br>
+--adaptive_threshold_window: window of values for adaptive threshold, if the frame captures zero or near zero value.<br>
+--near_zero_base_threshold: near zero base threshold below which we consider it as a zero.<br>

 ## Further Considerations and Future Development